soundslikeodd/cns-fn/README.md

 Class name utility.

 cns-fn is a completely selfish project.
-It eliminates the need for me to write the same function that I've been writeing in prjects for 10+ years
+It eliminates the need for me to write the same function that I've been writing in projects for 10+ years

 ## Install